wp-plugins/simple-links/readme.txt

 == Changelog ==
+= 4.4.0 =
+* Added a has_children class to page links with hidden children

 = 4.3.0 =
 * Added many filters into the category widget for things like taxonomies, parent category, display on override, order by, and much more.
 There is no UI support for any of this yet, but developers may now tap into this.